Bonita Springs International Art Festival

 Directed by Mitch Glass and produced by Ryan Sadler, Again is a 22-minute narrative in which a 22-something busboy finds a peculiar business card for AGAIN, a company that specializes in a patented procedure called “Simulated Time-Placement.”

 In the animated 10-minute short Otto, a woman who can’t have children steals the imaginary friend of a little girl.
-When the girl come to claim back Italian 01her imaginary friend, it’s the power of imagination that unites everyone.
+When the girl come to claim back her imaginary friend, it’s the power of imagination that unites everyone.
 Marieke Blaaus, Joris Oprins and Rob Roggeveen directed and produced this submission.

 In Better in Italian, BIFF audiences discovered the world of the ‘doppiatori’–the elite group of Italian voice over actors that dub English language films into Italian.
 It’s Better in Italian (2015 / NR / USA / 40 min / Documentary/ Comedy) was also followed by a Q & A with filmmaker Magee Clegg.